Tens Of Thousands March In Belarus Capital Despite Crackdown - UrduPoint

 The protests began breaking up towards evening as heavy rain fell and people began leaving.
 Riot police also began to push protesters away from the palace.

-- Protesters face off against riot police - The Minsk Peace March started at 2pm local time (1100 GMT) and police began to detain protesters almost immediately as people attempted to reach the central Independence Square.
+The Minsk Peace March started at 2:00 pm local time (1100 GMT) and police began to detain protesters almost immediately as people attempted to reach the central Independence Square.

 Columns of protesters walked through the centre, carrying placards and the country's historic red-and-white flag, many with children in tow, as drivers honked car horns in support.